11 Questions to Ask Yourself Before You Sell Your Home

 How much should you list the price of your home for?

 Renovations aside, many factors go into calculating the cost of your home, including the square footage, location, and what you want to buy next.
 But ultimately, pricing your home comes down to how well you can market it, according to Bolger.
 “There’s a mind game to selling real estate,” he says.
 “Energy creates movement, which creates a good sale.”
 Nelson also recommends doing your research on the prices of other homes in the area and developing a range for the list price with your agent.
-Here are the perfect strategies for pricing your home.

 Who is your competition?